Avril112113/screeps-lua/readme.md

 Running `screeps-lua` will update the Lua `./src`.
 The following arguments may be used:
 - `--create` (Default: `False`)
-  Creates a new project in the current directory.
+  Creates a new or updates an existing project in the current directory.
+  Note, `./build` and `./typing` should be deleted before running to update.
 - `--src <path>` (Default: `./src`)
   This will change the directory of the Lua source code to be updated.
 - `-u [server]` `--upload [server]` (Default: `localhost`)